Patrice Lumumba: Independence and election as prime minister

 He assumed that he would secure the presidency, so he began looking for someone to serve as his prime minister.
 Most of the candidates he considered were friends who had foreign support similar to his own, including Albert Kalonji, Joseph Iléo, Cyrille Adoula, and Justin Bomboko.
-Kasa-Vubu, was slow to come to a final decision.
-On 18 June 1960, Kasa-Vubu announced that he had completed his government with all parties except the MNC-Lumumba.
-That afternoon Jason Sendwe, Antoine Gizenga, and Anicet Kashamura announced in the presence of Lumumba that their respective parties were not committed to the government.
+Kasa-Vubu was slow to come to a final decision.
+On 18 June 1960, Kasa-Vubu announced that he had completed his government with all parties except the MNC-L. That afternoon Jason Sendwe, Antoine Gizenga, and Anicet Kashamura announced in the presence of Lumumba that their respective parties were not committed to the government.
 The next day, on 19 June 1960, Ganshof summoned Kasa-Vubu and Lumumba to a meeting so they could forge a compromise.
 This failed when Lumumba flatly refused the position of prime minister in a Kasa-Vubu government.

 The following day, on 20 June 1960, the two rivals met in the presence of Adoula and diplomats from Israel and Ghana, but no agreement was reached.
 Most party leaders refused to support a government that did not include Lumumba.
 The decision to make Kasa-Vubu the formateur was a catalyst that rallied the PSA, CEREA, and BALUBAKAT to Lumumba, making it unlikely that Kasa-Vubu could form a government that would survive a vote of confidence.
 When the chamber met, on 21 June 1960, to select its officers, Joseph Kasongo of the MNC-L was elected president with 74 votes (a majority), while the two vice presidencies were secured by the PSA and CEREA candidates, both of whom had the support of Lumumba.
 With time running out before independence, Baudouin took new advice from Ganshof and appointed Lumumba as formateur.